gasparnd/DevFolio/README.md

 Once you have done with your setup.
 You need to put your website online!

-I highly recommend to use [Github Pages](https://pages.github.com/) to achieve this on the EASIEST WAY.You can also do it with [Netlify](https://netlify.com).
+I highly recommend to use [Github Pages](https://pages.github.com/) to achieve this on the EASIEST WAY.

 ## Authors